FBI investigation into Donald Trump's handling of government documents: Departure from office

-Post-presidency
+Inter-presidency

-The US head of state does not hold a formal security clearance, and is neither "read in" or "read out" of classified matters, but according to former chief of staff John F. Kelly, Trump should have received an exit briefing "in some hopes that he would not violate all these rules on classified materials.
+The US head of state does not hold a formal security clearance, and is neither "read in" nor "read out" of classified matters, but according to former chief of staff John F. Kelly, Trump should have received an exit briefing "in some hopes that he would not violate all these rules on classified materials.
 The important message would have been, 'Once you're not the president anymore, all the rules apply to you'".

 At the beginning of his term in office, President Joe Biden barred Trump from receiving the courtesy intelligence briefings traditionally given to former presidents, citing Trump's "erratic behavior".
 This is the first time a former president's access to the classified briefings has been denied.